stilldavid/userland-book/literary_environment/index.md

 {super old school blinking cursor dot gif}

 The Unix-like environment we're going to use isn't very classical, really.
-It's an operating system kernel called Linux, combined with a bunch of other things written by other people (people involved the GNU and Debian projects, and many others).
+It's an operating system kernel called Linux, combined with a bunch of things written by other people (people in the GNU and Debian projects, and many others).
 Purists will tell you that this isn't properly Unix at all.
 In strict historical terms they're right, or at least a certain kind of right, but for the purposes of my cultural agenda I'm going to ignore them right now.

 {cut to actual terminal blinkety blinking on the projector}